Kantai Collection: KanColle: Fubuki, Ganbarimasu!

-2016 film

 Merchandise and other collaborations

 Merchandise based on the game have been launched as a result of the success of the online game, proliferation of derivative works, and strong interest in the franchise.
 PVC figurines have been released, including Nendoroid and Figma figurines of both Shimakaze and Akagi, in addition to a 1/7 scale PVC display figurine of a severely damaged Kongō designed and manufactured by Max Factory.
 An expansion for a trading card game Weiß Schwarz based on Kancolle theme was released on March 28, 2014, and reportedly sold 1.7 million packets within its first shipment.

 In September 2013, a collaborative project between Kantai Collection and the Arpeggio of Blue Steel anime was announced.
 Illustrators for Kantai Collection are responsible for drawing some of the anime end cards for Arpeggio of Blue Steel, which feature crossovers with Kantai Collection characters.
 An Arpeggio of Blue Steel in-game special event for Kantai Collection also took place from December 24, 2013, to January 8, 2014.

+JMSDF

+The Japan Maritime Self-Defense Force (JMSDF) has an official collaboration with Kantai Collection, notably using girls from the franchise as mascorts for their ship using the same name.

+When the next ship to bear the Kaga name, the Izumo-class helicopter carrier destroyer JS Kaga, was launched in 2015, the staff shared official art on Twitter of Kantai Collection Kaga holding a scale model of the new Kaga the day after she was launched.
+She has since become a mascot for her successor, which continued when Kaga participated in the Indo Southeast Asia Deployment (ISEAD) exercise in 2018 where she sailed to the Philippines, Singapore, Indonesia, India and Sri Lanka.
+Upon her return to Kure, Kantai Collection provided new art of Kaga wearing her predecessor's insignia, with her rigging updated to match that of the new ship and featuring helicopters instead of World War II aircraft.

+The girl Shigure is even the official mascot for the Sasebo Naval District.